Construction Income Statements: What You Need to Know

 Even experienced contractors can make mistakes when preparing income statements.
 Here are some common errors and how to avoid them:

-• Misclassification of Costs: Mixing direct and indirect costs can lead to inaccurate reports, making it harder to assess project profitability.
-Regularly review your cost categorization to ensure clarity.
+Misclassification of Costs: Mixing direct and indirect costs leads to inaccurate reports.
+Regularly review cost categorization.

-• Inaccurate Data Entry: Simple data entry errors can lead to significant discrepancies.
-Use automated tools or construction accounting software to minimize the risk of human error.
+Inaccurate Data Entry: Errors can cause discrepancies.
+Use automated tools or accounting software to reduce risk.

 How to Analyze Your Income Statement